 Preparing for Brexit

-Businesses are being encouraged to prepare for Brexit as it may have an effect on the way businesses operate beyond 29 March 2019.
+Businesses are being encouraged to prepare for Brexit as it may have an effect on the way businesses operate beyond the exit date.

 Businesses are encouraged to refer to the Prepare for Brexit website which provides all Scottish businesses with advice and information.
 The site contains a range of support tools and information, and links to events, webinars, and other resources.